rmccoy7541/neand_sQTL/log.md

 ﻿# Updates

 These updates are read from most recent date at the top to initial entry at the bottom.

 ----------------------------------------------------------------------------------------------------------------------------------------
+### 01/03/2019
+#### Thu 03 Jan 2019 12:20:46 PM EST
+I have to figure out a way to like... tri-layer the job paralellization.
+I have 22 chromosomes, something like 48 different tissues with covariates, and each chromosome has 20 chunks that will be concatenated.
+Together, that's 22 * 48 * 20 = 21120 independent jobs that I want to run *if* I want to do this as efficiently as possible, otherwise I could just do a single job array for each chromsome that churns out nominal pass results in chunks of 1/1.

 ### 01/02/2019
 #### Wed 02 Jan 2019 01:08:58 PM EST
 I'm running the QTLtools command again as a single-line type deal: